 A probate court judge is going to have to accept your will as valid when you die, and that won't happen if you make a procedural or language mistake that keeps it from meeting state law for a valid will.
 Your entire last will and testament will be thrown out, and it will be like you never bothered to write a will at all.

 Depending on your personal circumstances, you might not need every single document that comprises a comprehensive estate plan.
 An estate planning lawyer can guide you, but you might want to keep some things in mind if you’re not planning on hiring one.

 How old are you?
-This issue might be more pressing if you’re getting up in years, or it might be way down on your to-do list if you just graduated from college—particularly if your checking account and the secondhand furniture in your apartment is the sum total of all that you own.
-You might not need a will in this case, but you might want an advance directive if you’re not comfortable letting someone else, even your parent, make healthcare decisions for you.
-And you’ll want both an advance directive and a will, at a minimum, if you’re a Baby Boomer.
+This issue might be more pressing if you’re getting up in years, or it might be way down on your to-do list if you've just graduated from college—particularly if your checking account and the secondhand furniture in your apartment are all that you own.
+You might not need a will in that case, but you might want an advance directive if you’re not comfortable letting someone else, even your parent, make health care decisions for you.
+And you'll probably want both an advance directive and a will, at minimum, if you're in your mid-50s or older.

 Do You Have Kids?

 How old are your children?
-Is your current spouse their other parent, or were they born to a previous marriage?
+Is your current spouse their other parent, or were they born during a previous marriage?
 Blended families can create a quagmire of problems if you don’t understand or address them in advance.
-Your adult children could be disinherited if you die with an improperly drafted will in some states, and the court will decide who raises your minor children if you and their other parent are both deceased and you don't name a guardian in your will.
+Your adult children could be disinherited if you were to die with an improperly drafted will in some states, and the court will decide who raises your minor children if you and their other parent are both deceased, and you don't name a guardian in your will.